Alpine A110: History

 In Spain, the Alpine A110 was produced by FASA in Valladolid from 1967 to 1978.
 These were the only versions built outside France that were commercialised under the same names and to the same specifications as the French-built ones.
 FASA manufactured version A110 1100 (from 1967 to 1970) with 1108 cc engines, version A110 1300 (from 1971 to 1976) with 1289 cc engines, and version A110 1400 (from 1977 to 1978) with 1397 cc engines.
+1,904 examples were built by FASA.

 In 1974, the mid-engine Lancia Stratos which was the first car designed specifically for rally racing, was operational and homologated.
 At the same time it was obvious that the rear-engine A110 was nearing the limits of its development potential.
 The adoption of fuel injection brought no performance increase.
 On some cars, a DOHC 16-valve head was fitted to the engine, but it proved unreliable.
 Chassis modifications, such as the usage of the A310's double wishbone rear suspension, homologated with the A110 1600SC, also failed to increase performance.
 On the international stage the Stratos proved to be the "ultimate weapon", soon making the A110, as well as many other rally cars, obsolete.
 The A110 remains a staple of vintage racing events such as the Rallye Monte-Carlo Historique.

+The Dieppe factory that served as the base for Jean Rédélé and Alpine continues to operate and produce cars.
+Notably, the legendary Renault 5 Turbo was built at the Dieppe factory.
+In more recent years, the factory became the headquarters of Renault Sport, where renowned performance cars such as the Clio 172, 182, Trophy, and the Megane R26.R and 275 Trophy R were designed and developed.
+This legacy of performance car development can be traced back to Dieppe and ultimately to the influence of Alpine and Rédélé.

 In 2012, to mark the 50th anniversary of the A110, Renault produced a concept car called the A110-50.
 The modern production version of the A110 was introduced by Renault in 2017.